ryaka/rheakara/content/blog/world-bmi-pt1.md

 of a normal distribution, this means at least half of all men and women in the countries of Nauru, Tonga, Samoa, and Palau are obese.

-> at least half of all men and women in the countries of Nauru, Tonga, Samoa, and Palau as obese
+> at least half of all men and women in the countries of Nauru, Tonga, Samoa, and Palau are obese

 The only other country where this statement holds true is Kuwait, although there are many other countries that are just shy of making the cut.
 For example, here in my